A Survey of Quantum Alternatives to Randomized Algorithms: Monte Carlo Integration and Beyond: Discussion: Classical alternatives to Monte Carlo integration

-Increased decoherence time is, in general, well known to correspond to greater potential for speedup, requiring deeper and longer quantum circuits.
-Control flow is still conceptualized as a classical operation, that is, an action performed, the specific nature of which corresponds to a certain measurement outcome.
-To the extent that this remains a fundamental aspect of quantum computing, novel algorithms would involve clever use of longer decoherence time for a particular quantity of circuit depth for near-term devices typically implementing classical-quantum hybrid methods, and prolonged decoherence time, for the theoretical quantum circuit algorithm literature.
+In general, longer coherence times are well known to correspond to greater potential for speedup, since they permit deeper and longer quantum circuits.
+Control flow, meanwhile, is still conceptualized as a classical operation: an action whose specific nature is conditioned on a measurement outcome.
+To the extent that this remains a fundamental aspect of quantum computing, novel algorithms will hinge on the clever use of the available coherence time for a given circuit depth -- for near-term devices, typically through classical-quantum hybrid methods, and, in the theoretical quantum-circuit literature, by assuming prolonged coherence.